BiuwuLOK/BiuwuLOK/README.md

 Hi there 👋

-My name is Maximilian LOK (Biuwu LOK) and I am a Full-Stack Engineer passionate with new AI Era combine with trading and data science 💻.
+My name is Maximilian LOK (Biuwu LOK) and I am a Full-Stack Engineer specializing with AI integration🤖 for Data-Science applications💹.

-I enjoy building innovative solutions for financial markets, leveraging Python and its powerful libraries.
-I am always eager to learn and collaborate with others in these exciting fields 🙂.
+- ✍️ I'm currently developing [SiuBiu-AI-Quant-System], an AI-driven platform for quantitative trading strategies.
+- 🔬 I'am also studying RUST programming which prosperity and growth AI, Trading, even Web3 fileds.

 <!-- 🛠️🛠️🛠️🛠️🛠️🛠️🛠️🛠️🛠️🛠️🛠️🛠️🛠️🛠️🛠️🛠️🛠️🛠️🛠️🛠️🛠️🛠️🛠️🛠️🛠️🛠️🛠️🛠️🛠️🛠️🛠️🛠️🛠️🛠️🛠️🛠️🛠️🛠️🛠️🛠️🛠️🛠️🛠️🛠️🛠️🛠️🛠️🛠️🛠️🛠️🛠️🛠️🛠️🛠️🛠️🛠️ ------------------------------------------------------------------------->
 <!-- standard summary format -->